johnzxcvbnm/Adi/unit_1/w02d04/student_labs/super_bonus_lab.md

 ![Hangman](http://www.roomrecess.com/Pictures/HangmanTitle.png)
 # HANGMAN

-This weekend you will be creating the popular game of Hangman as a JavaScript console game!
+You will be creating the popular game of Hangman as a JavaScript console game!

 Make sure you break the problem down and timebox.
 You are encouraged to base your solution on the functions/objects below (You don't have to write the objects/functions in order , but make a plan on how to tackle this project in small steps and commit often)